 - Personal automobile plus package: This is a package of over 10 additional coverages at one rate to protect you from identity theft, rekeying locks, replacing your cell phone, and more.

-Geico is financially capable of paying out customer claims.|
+|AM Best Financial Strength||A++||Geico is financially capable of paying out customer claims.|

-|Better Business Bureau||A+||Geico practices sound business ethics and has a longstanding history of positive consumer interactions.|
+|Better Business Bureau (BBB)||A+||Geico has sound business practices and a longstanding history of positive consumer interactions.|

 |J.D.
-Power 2020 US Auto Insurance Shopping StudySM||867/900||Geico ranked number one in purchase experience customer satisfaction index rating for large insurers, meaning customers are highly satisfied with Geico car insurance.|
+Power 2021 US Auto Insurance Shopping StudySM||869/1000||Geico ranked first in J.D.
+Power's customer satisfaction study for the shopping experience with large insurers, meaning customers are highly satisfied with Geico car insurance.|

 - Driver’s education discount: This savings opportunity is available to young drivers who have completed an approved driving education course.